Welcome to the Green Lake County Health Unit!

 COVID Vaccine Registration

-Starting next Wednesday the Green Lake County Health Department will be transitioning to walk-in COVID-19 vaccine clinics on Wednesdays only.
-We will have walk-in hours from 10:00 AM to 2:00 PM on May 26th, June 2nd, 9th, and 16th.
+The Green Lake County Health Department will continue to offer to walk-in COVID-19 vaccine clinics on Wednesdays only.
+We will have walk-in hours from 10:00 AM to 2:00 PM every Wednesday through August 4th or while our vaccine supplies last.
 Clinics will be held at the Green Lake County Government Center.
 We will be offering the Johnson & Johnson Vaccine to anyone age 18 and up.
 No appointments are necessary!
 Please note, you will be required to stay for a minimum of 15 minutes after you receive your vaccine.

 Nancy Gimenez- Public Health Nurse